SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ![](img/share-event.png)

-Positive
+> aside positive
-: Change Impact Analysis: Changes happen.
+> Change Impact Analysis: Changes happen.
 The question is what is the effect and who is affected?
 In the synchronous world changes to an API of course may/will affect the clients, so changes are rolled out, clients notified, and changes implemented.
 The challenge in the EDA world is that consumers are decoupled from producers and vice/versa.
 In addition, the ripple effect can be large in that integrations though connectors and integration capabilities can move events between different groups which further casts a fog upon dependency management.
 The Event Portal enables you to navigate the relationships you just designed and understand impact.

 ## Documentation Best Practices